-2. Function
+2. Engineering principles

-Once the research and analysis has been conducted, the students should relate their findings to communicating the defined function2 of their chosen controlled system.
-Students can draw on existing knowledge of their chosen controlled system but should support their ideas with their research to gain enhanced understanding of their chosen controlled systems.
-By engaging with this lens, students should be showing an understanding of their topic and should be considering what key information will be needed to accurately communicate their findings.
+Once the research and analysis has been conducted, the students should relate their findings to the relevant key principles of engineering to their topic.
+Students can draw on existing knowledge of their chosen engineering application but should support their ideas with their research to gain enhanced knowledge in order to identify relevant real-life applications.
+By exploring their application of engineering, students should demonstrate understanding of their topic and should be considering what key information will be needed to accurately communicate their findings.